Vungle/docker-geoipupdate/README.md

 # Maxmind Geo IP update Docker image

+The GeoIPUpdate container is designed to be run within a Kubernetes pod with the pod's lifecycle in mind.
+The container will exit after downloading the GeoIP files except after a period of waiting.
+The pod's lifecycle can then restart the container for the next update.

 The container can be run as a daemon; to run the container as a DaemonSet in Kubernetes, make sure the required volumes exists on in Kubernetes cluster and
 run: